adamheins/CppADCodeGenEigenPy-dynamics-example/README.md

 These scripts print information about the execution time for the compiled model and the equivalent JAX model, and assert that both models produce equivalent results.

+On my system, loading the C++ `RolloutCostModel` takes under 1 millisecond, whereas the equivalent JAX model takes about 5 seconds, since it has to JIT compile each time the script is run.
+After the initial compilation, evaluating the Jacobians is also about an order of magnitude faster using the C++ model.